ballerarge/ExplodingKittens/README.md

 PLAYING CARDS
 	DEFUSE CARD PLAYED
-		1. If "Exploding Kitten" was last card drawn, and it was drawn by player with defuse card that was played, then defuse card can negate the exploding kitten and put it back into the deck.
+		1. If "Exploding Kitten" was last card drawn, and it was drawn by player with defuse card that was played, then defuse card will negate the exploding kitten and put it back into the deck.

 		2. If "Exploding Kitten" was not the last card drawn, Defuse card is not allowed to be